lgbouma/eres21/content/faq.md

 form.

 ## Will it be just postdocs and PhD students?
-More senior researchers and undergraduates are also encouraged to register and participate.
-We do envision though that the majority of the scientific talks will be given by postdocs and PhD students, primarily at East coast institutions.
+Senior researchers and undergraduates are also encouraged to register and attend.
+We do envision though that the majority of the scientific talks will be given by postdocs and PhD students, and that the scientific discussion will be driven by junior scientists.

 ## How long will the talks be?
 Final decisions will be made once the organizing committee reviews the